August Meyszner: 1943

 In January 1943, Nedić proposed a basic law for Serbia, in effect a constitution creating an authoritarian corporative state similar to that long advocated by Dimitrije Ljotić and his pre-war fascist Yugoslav National Movement.
 Bader asked the various agency heads for their views, and despite some specialists recommending its adoption, Meyszner strongly opposed it, seeing it as a threat to German interests.
 Passed to Löhr then to Hitler, a response was received in March.
 Hitler considered it "untimely".
+Meyszner wrote that even through the occupied territory had borders and was a clearly defined administrative unit, its ongoing existence was uncertain so it could not be referred to as a state.
+He also thought that the Serb population of the occupied territory were not ready to join in the "building of new Europe".

 In March 1943, Meyszner complained to Himmler that Benzler had adopted a "soft" policy towards the Serbs, allowing them to take charge of the supervision of crops.
 He considered those that granted additional powers and freedoms to the Serbian puppet regime were irresponsible, because they did not understand the real motives of the various Serb groups.
 One of many matters of concern to Meyszner was the formation of the Serbian Volunteer Corps, which was an extension of Ljotić's movement.
 Meyszner thought that Turner and Benzler had erred in allowing its formation and observed that it was spreading royalist propaganda.
 According to Moll, Meyszner's perspective was very narrow and did not take into account foreign policy objectives associated with giving some power to the Nedić regime.
 By the end of 1942, Meyszner had extracted all the usable military manpower from the Volksdeutsche of the Banat and the economy and administration of that territory was suffering.
 As a consequence, he requested the release of all men aged 40 and over from service in the 7th SS Division.
 As an alternative, he turned his attention to the minority groups that also lived in the Banat, including Hungarians, Romanians and Slovaks.
 His recommendation that these people be subjected to conscription was not accepted by Himmler.